Personal Finance

 Sherwood News

-This denotes an estimated ~1.3 million extra one-person households in 2025 compared with the prior year, though the Bureau noted that this may be reflective of both demographic changes and methodological updates.
+This includes an estimated ~1.3 million extra one-person households in 2025 compared with the prior year, though the Bureau noted that this may be reflective of both demographic changes and methodological updates.
 Even so, the significant rise over the last decade indicates a broader societal shift that’s been playing out around the globe.

 Residin’ solo